F5Networks/f5-aws-cloudformation/deploy/README.md

 #####Known Issues:

-1. Full stack Big-IQ pool templates are too large to be deployed via AWS cli.
+1. Some templates may become too large to be deployed via AWS cli.

 		'templateBody' failed to satisfy constraint: Member must have length less than or equal to 51200

-   **Workaround:** _Use AWS console or store template on S3_ **Todo:** Change init script to download bigiq license section from S3 instead.
+   **Workaround:** _Use AWS console or store template on S3 or minify_ **Todo:** Change init script to download sections (ex. bigiq license section) from remote location instead.